-In this article we’ll look at some online dating profile examples and tips for Seeking Arrangement members.
+This article will examine some online dating profile examples and tips for Seeking Arrangement members.

 Tips for Online Dating Website Profile

 Dating is big business, and online is increasingly where it’s at.
-The figures say it all: more than one in five couples get together online, and more than one in six marriages have their roots in the world of dating websites and apps.
-These figures, as technology becomes ever more pervasive in modern life, are only going to increase.
-There are countless websites available, and the popularity of the likes of Tinder and Grindr mean a lot of the work – shared geographical location, mutual friends and interests, final compatibility – is done immediately, so users can swipe right on the screen to ‘like’ someone they think is a match or swipe the other way to move on to the next choice.
+The figures say it all: more than one in five couples get together online, and more than one in six marriages has its roots in dating websites and apps.
+These figures will only increase as technology becomes increasingly pervasive in modern life.
+There are countless websites available, and the popularity of the likes of Tinder and Grindr means a lot of the work – shared geographical location, mutual friends and interests, final compatibility – is done immediately, so users can swipe right on the screen to ‘like’ someone they think is a match or swipe the other way to move on to the next choice.

 So what are the dos and don’ts of online dating?
 And how do you go about making yourself stand out from a – fast-growing – crowd?

 The main thing to remember is that you are marketing yourself.
-You are selling you as a package: your physical appearance, your personality, your likes and dislikes, your hopes and dreams.
-To attract people means creating a unique profile, because the world is a busy place and you need to grab their attention quickly – and keep it.
+You are selling yourself as a package: your physical appearance, your personality, your likes and dislikes, your hopes and dreams.
+Attracting people means creating a unique profile because the world is busy, and you need to grab their attention quickly – and keep it.

-Photograph – profiles with a photo (or photos) are proven to get more hits and interest, so make sure you have a good picture to add to you bio.
-Try to avoid group shots (people don’t want to have to work out which one you are), or a photo taken at night or in winter.
-Beware the dreaded ‘red eye’ effect when using a flash, too.
-Bright, summery shots are the ones to aim for – they add warmth and a sense of happiness to your profile, and are far more attractive to look at.
-And always update your photo – you change as time moves on, so every twelve to eighteen months will mean a similar change in photograph is required.
+Photograph – profiles with a photo (or photos) are proven to get more hits and interest, ensuring you have a good picture to add to your bio.
+Try to avoid group shots (people don’t want to work out which one you are) or take a photo at night or in winter.
+Beware of the dreaded ‘red eye’ effect when using a flash, too.
+Bright, summery shots are the ones to aim for – they add warmth and a sense of happiness to your profile and are far more attractive.
+And always update your photo – you change as time moves on, so every twelve to eighteen months will mean a similar change in the photograph is required.

-Biography – when it comes to your bio, stick to the principle that less is more and you will be fine.
+Regarding your bio, stick to the principle that less is more, and you will be fine.
 Two hundred words or less should suffice – but make it punchy, easy to read and try to inject a little humour if you can.
 Your biography is one of the first things a potential partner will read, so – as mentioned above – you have to grab their attention.
-Try to picture yourself in a club or in a social environment where you have a limited amount of time to make an impact on a person you have designs on.
-Online is exactly the same: you have to convey your personality, lifestyle and hopes for the future very quickly.
+Try to picture yourself in a club or social environment where you have limited time to impact a person you have designs on.
+Online is the same: you must convey your personality, lifestyle and hopes for the future very quickly.

 Honesty – don’t pretend to be something you are not.
-Tempting though it may be, exaggerating your personality type, successes, interests and career is never going to end well, especially if your first date leads to a relationship where, at some point down the line, you will be found out.
-Always be true to yourself; it means you never have to worry about hurting your new partner, or cause them to question everything that they thought they knew about you.
-Be authentic, be honest and open and fun.
+Tempting though it may be, exaggerating your personality type, successes, interests, and career will never end well, especially if your first date leads to a relationship where you will be found out at some point down the line.
+Always be true to yourself; you never have to worry about hurting your new partner or causing them to question everything they thought they knew about you.
+Be authentic, honest and open and fun.
 Be you.
-You want somebody to fall for the real you, not a fake person who you dreamt up just to attract more interest on a dating website.
+You want somebody to fall for the real you, not a fake person you dreamt up to attract more interest on a dating website.

-On that note, ask yourself too what kind of a sugar relationship are you looking for, that goes for guys as well as women, most people expect sex to be part of an arrangement.
-If you’re not comfortable with that, just write it in there “not looking for intimate relationship right away” or “seeking platonic only” That way you can avoid most guys looking for that, plus you’re not wasting yours or his time either.
+On that note, ask yourself what kind of a sugar relationship you are looking for.
+That goes for guys and women; most people expect sex to be part of an arrangement.
+If you’re not comfortable with that, write it in there “not looking for an intimate relationship right away” or “seeking platonic only” That way, you can avoid most guys looking for that, plus you’re not wasting yours or his time either.

 Beware the ‘I’ – be humble.
 We all know how awful it is to be stuck in a conversation with somebody who constantly talks about themselves.
-I did this, I know all about that, I am so good at such and such… It’s boring and insufferable, so cut down on the amount of times you refer to yourself.
-Try to make your profile engaging and show how interested you are in others: their passions, their background and the type of person they are.
+I did this, I know all about that, I am so good at such and such… It’s boring and insufferable, so reduce the number of times you refer to yourself.
+Try to make your profile engaging and show how interested you are in others: their passions, background and the type of person they are.
 And avoid showing off (this links in with ‘Honesty’ above).
-People don’t like braggarts, or someone who exaggerates just for attention.
+People don’t like braggarts or someone who exaggerates just for attention.

-Show How Sociable You Are – another way to show how interested you are in involving others in your life is by including a brief list of sociable activities that you like to enjoy.
+Show How Sociable You Are – another way to show how interested you are in involving others in your life is by including a brief list of sociable activities you like to enjoy.
 Write about interests that potential partners can join in with, such as throwing dinner parties where you prep the food together, hiking trips with friends, or cinema visits where you ‘love to share the magic of film’.
-If your list reads ‘enjoy watching box sets and eating chocolate all weekend’ then you’re demonstrating that you are a pretty solitary type, and it may turn people off.
+If your list reads ‘enjoy watching box sets and eating chocolate all weekend’, you’re demonstrating that you are a pretty solitary type, which may turn people off.

-Nobody Cares About Your Ex – do not talk about your ex-wife, or partner of sixteen years who left you for the woman who works in the town dry cleaners.
-By all means be honest if you are divorced or/and have children, but don’t dwell on it.
+Nobody Cares About Your Ex – do not talk about your ex-wife or partner of sixteen years who left you for the woman who works in the town dry cleaners.
+Be honest if you are divorced or/and have children, but don’t dwell on it.
 Just update any profile boxes on the dating website that may ask for this information, and move on.
-Repeated mentions of ‘the ex’ will simply show that you are still mired in the past and are not ready for a new relationship.
+Repeated mentions of ‘the ex’ will show that you are still mired in the past and are not ready for a new relationship.

 Finish with a Flourish

-Confidence – men like confident women, so avoid bland phrases such as ‘I’m not really sure what I’m looking for’.
-Be assertive, be proud of yourself.
+Confidence – men like confident women, so avoid bland phrases such as ‘I’m not really sure what I’m looking for.
+Be assertive, and be proud of yourself.
 Show that you feel good about yourself and know what you want.

 Photographs – keep them simple.
 Look into the camera – research has shown that women who look directly at the lens receive significantly more replies than those whose picture shows them gazing into the distance.
 And avoid the dreaded, pouty ‘duck face’ – men really, really do not like them.